MoritzWillig/GenieInAGanzzahlAddierer/README.md

   "configuration": "configurations/my_genie_name.json"
 }
 ```
-* `name` is the name under which the genie will be exposed through the API.
+* `name` is the name under which the genie will be exposed by the API.
-* `genie` is the genie to load.
-The genies will be loaded from `src\genies` (See {Software overview / Genies} for a detailed description).
-Use `abstract.commandLine` for the generic commandline genie or any of your custom genies.
+* `genie` is the genie name to load.
+The genies will be loaded from `src/genies` (See {Software overview / Genies} for a detailed description).
+Use `abstract.commandLine` for the generic commandline genie, or the name of any of your custom genies.
-* `configuration` - a custom configuration file to pass to the genie.
+* `configuration` - the custom configuration file created in step {1. create a new genie} to setup the genie.

 ## API
-The software provides an json - API interface for session management and executing genie actions.
-Each genie action requested operates inside a session folder, managed by the software.
-Upon requesting a genie action for a session, using `/genie/<genie_name>/request/<session_name>`, a check for the presense of all required arguments is performed.
+The software provides an json-API interface for session management and executing genie actions.
+Each requested genie action operates inside a session folder which is managed by the software.
+Upon requesting a genie action for a session, using `/genie/<genie_name>/request/<session_name>`, a presence check for all required arguments is performed.
 The required arguments for each genie can be requested via `/genie/<genie_name>/interface`.
 The result of the request contains a status code and additional information dependent on the specific genie (e.g. available output files).
 Output files can then be requested via `/session/<session_name>/serve/<data_id>`.

 ### user interface
 * **static files**